ChloeM1515/Sales-Management-Project-in-PowerBI/README.md

 - Insight: Mountain Bikes 46, 42, 38 are **best-seller products** overall.
 However, best-seller in Jan 2021 was taken place by another product, Helmet.
-- Recommendation: Take further observation for this type of product.
+- Recommendation: Focus on sales strategy for Mountain Bikes products, as well as conduct analysis for Helmet to see if it is the raising star in 2021.

 ### Clients
 <img width="944" alt="Screenshot 2023-07-30 at 16 28 23" src="https://github.com/ChloeM1515/Sales-Management-Project-in-PowerBI/assets/130263988/9a5ecd07-c615-426e-8c88-86bec4cc396e">